schmidhorst/synology-autorun/README.md

 [![tr](https://flagcdn.com/w20/tr.png)](https://github.com/schmidhorst/synology-autorun/blob/main/README.tr.md)
 [![zh](https://flagcdn.com/w20/cn.png)](https://github.com/schmidhorst/synology-autorun/blob/main/README.zh.md)

-# autorun
+# autorun package for Synology NAS
 Execute scripts when connecting external storage (USB / eSATA) on a Synology NAS with DSM 7.x.
 Typical use is to copy or backup some files.
-In Synologies Task Scheduler there is the posibility to create triggered tasks.
+In Synologies Task Scheduler there is the possibility to create triggered tasks.
 But for the trigger event there are only Boot-up and Shutdown available.
 There are no USB events available.
 This deficit is compensated by this tool.

+## Issue Tracker
+For issues please use the [issue tracker](https://github.com/schmidhorst/synology-autorun/issues)

-# install
+# Installation
-* Download the *.spk file from "Releases", "Assets" in Github and use "Manual Install" in the Package Center.
+* Download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-autorun/releases), "Assets" to your computer and use "Manual Install" in the Package Center.

 Third Party packages are restricted by Synology in DSM 7.
 Since autorun does require root permission to perform its job an additional manual step is required after the installation.